My 8-Bit Beginnings

 No blown circuits.
 No melted resistors.
 Nothing recognizable in the otherworldly, mega-city of micro-structures dotted around a board of green and brown.

-Lifting the hood did however, unlock a world of genuine interest.
+Upon lifting the hood did unlock a world of genuine interest.

-My curiosity to explore and learn, test and resolve can be credited to the hours spent hanging around my dads workshop as a youngster.
+Curiosity to explore and learn, test and resolve can be credited to the hours spent hanging around my dads garage cum workshop as a youngster.

 Save money, do it yourself and learn something – a maxim he bellowed frequently.
 And one I still adhere to.

-He is mechanically minded and simply gets on with challenges thrown his way.
-I’d dare say he enjoyed the nitty gritty despite the limited resources available; compared to the wealth of information at our disposal today his resourcefulness was pretty darn amazing.
+He is mechanically minded and simply takes on challenges thrown his way.
+I’d dare say he enjoyed the nitty gritty despite the limited resources available.
+Compared to the wealth of information at our disposal today his resourcefulness was pretty darn amazing.

 And yes, there were a few times he needed help, be it to double-check a diagnosis or just source a spare part.
 His go-to man from way back when was Uncle Bob.

 A jovial mountain of a man, his tips n’ tricks got dad out several fixes.
-Forty years plying his trade as bus & truck mechanic, he knew a thing or two about mechanics.
-I recall eternally lengthy conversations that started with the matter at hand before flowing into laughter and making plans for their family do.
+Forty years plying his trade as bus & truck mechanic, he knew a thing or two about how things should work.
+I recall eternally lengthy conversations with language totally alien to me.
+Numbers, codes, textures.
+‘Do you have one of these?’
+‘If you use one of these then…’

 Never be afraid to call on help.